datthinh1801/Writeups/PortSwigger/SQL Injection/Lab 11.md

 ![image](https://user-images.githubusercontent.com/44528004/130160864-87927571-3ac9-4322-aed2-a78b50fdf6e2.png)

-As the result, it is vulnerable.
+As the result, it is vulnerable because the response contains the `Welcome back!` string.

 Next, we find the length of the password:
 ```